-Aluminium can be found in foods for several reasons.
+Aluminium is found in some foods for several reasons.
 It might be in a food because:

 - it occurs naturally

 - it migrates to food from aluminium cooking utensils and packaging